 4 cloves of garlic, minced or in little chunks

 1/2 tablespoon dehydrated onion, or 1/4 of diced onion

 salt and pepper to taste

 Cut and peel all tomatoes.
 Skin must be removed.
 It is also helpful to pull out as many seeds as possible.
-But tomatoes into small wedges and smoosh each wedge through a wire mesh strainer over a sauce pan.
-This should help get the remaining seeds and any other under ripe pieces out of the way. let it begin to cook on medium-low heat.
+Cut tomatoes into small wedges and smoosh each wedge through a wire mesh strainer over a sauce pan.
+This should help get the remaining seeds and any other under ripe pieces out of the way.
+L`et it begin to cook on medium-low heat.

-After 30 minutes is when I begin cooking my Pasta.
+After 30 minutes is up, I begin cooking my Pasta.
 I allow the sauce to continue to simmer until the noodles are cooked.
-Once the noodles are cooked plate up and enjoy!
+Once the noodles are cooked, plate up and enjoy!

 I used a recipe that I found on pintrest and made a few alterations.
 For starters, I had to double the recipe for the amount of cucumbers I harvested.
 Due to availability, I could not get ahold of mustard seeds so I used ground mustard instead.
 I also did not submerge the jars into water to seal them.

 The brine itself smelled so very yummy while it was simmering.
 Very aromatic!
 Since I did not want to locate, unbury, and clean the large canning pot I had to go with a refrigerator pickling method.
 After the brine was ready to come off the heat, I allowed it to cool.

 After the brine was cooled it was time to fill and close the jars.
 3 jars in total for this harvest and more are still growing.